dgaydukov/cert-aws/files/sa.md

 ###### EMR
-EMR (Elastic Map Reduce) - highly distributed computing framework for data processing and storing, using Apache Hadoop.
+EMR (Elastic Map Reduce) - highly distributed computing framework for data processing and storing, using Apache Hadoop as its distributed data processing engine.
+Hadoop is open source java framework supports data-intensive distributed apps running on large clusters of commodity hardware.
+Hive/Pig/HBase are packages that run on top of Hadoop.
 It reduces large workload into smaller jobs and distribute it between EC2 instances of Hadoop cluster (good for big data analyses).
-AntiPattern
+Hadoop is basically 2 things: a Distributed FileSystem (HDFS) + a Computation or Processing framework (MapReduce) AntiPattern
 * Small data sets (EMR for large processing, if your dataset is small enough for one machine/thread it's better to use EC2 or Lambda)
 * ACID transaction requirements (if you need this it's better to use RDS instead of Hadoop)